mikeizbicki/cmc-csci145-math166/README.md

     1. Understand the latest algorithms... but algorithms get outdated fast.

-    1. The real goal is to teach you how to read research-level papers and math
+    1. The real goal is to teach you how to read research-level papers and math so that you can understand the techniques developed in 2032 for yourself.
 1. Major algorithms
     1. Eigen-methods for data mining
     1. Stochastic gradient descent